David M. Lane

 The reliability of a test limits the size of the correlation between the test and other measures.
 In general, the correlation of a test with another measure will be lower than the test's reliability.
 After all, how could a test correlate with something else as high as it correlates with a parallel form of itself?
 Theoretically it is possible for a test to correlate as high as the square root of the reliability with another measure.
 For example, if a test has a reliability of 0.81 then it could correlate as high as 0.90 with another measure.
 This could happen if the other measure were a perfectly reliable test of the same construct as the test in question.
 In practice, this is very unlikely.

-A correlation above the upper limit set by reliabilities can act as a red flag for design flaws.
+A correlation above the upper limit set by reliabilities can act as a red flag.
 For example, Vul, Harris, Winkielman, and Paschler (2009) found that in many studies the correlations between various fMRI activation patterns and personality measures were higher than their reliabilities would allow.
-A careful examination of these studies revealed serious design flaws.
+A careful examination of these studies revealed serious flaws in the way the data were analyzed.

 Vul, E., Harris, C., Winkielman, P., & Paschler, H. (2009) Puzzlingly High Correlations in fMRI Studies of Emotion, Personality, and Social Cognition.
 Perspectives on Psychological Science, 4, 274-290.